arquam-hub/protocol-checker-/README.md

 - reasoning-mode runs on a 20-protocol subset
 - a full-dataset reasoning-mode run
 - comparison outputs against ground-truth files
+- config.ini file included to input own API keys and can be amended according to users choice

 ## Notes